gitmujoshi/ai-curation-engine-cursor-generated/README.md

 ## Overview

 The AI Content Curation Engine is a production-ready system for protecting children and vulnerable populations online through sophisticated, privacy-preserving content analysis.
-Built with local language models and type-safe AI integration, it provides families and organizations with autonomous control over content filtering.
+Built with large language models and type-safe AI integration, it provides families and organizations with autonomous control over content filtering.

 ## 🚀 Quick Start